Configuration

 export SEMSPECT_JDK_OPTIONS=-Dde.derivo.semspect.server.configuration.dossier.path="path/to/dossier-config.yaml"

-./semspect.sh run test-data.ttl
+./semspect-smart.sh run test-data.ttl

 Result in SemSpect: